LorenzoLopez200123/challenge-qu/README.md

 # Answers

-Answer 1:
+Question 1: Where in the code is there a closure?
+Justify

 In the apiSwapi function of service/apiswapi.ts, there is a closure created by the get function.
 The get function returns a function that captures the cache variable from the outer scope of apiSwapi.
 This variable is then used to cache the results of the API calls.

+Question 2: Could you point out any function side-effects?
+Are they expected?
+Can they be avoided?:

-Answer 2: Yes, there are several functions that have side-effects.
+Yes, there are several functions that have side-effects.

 The loadNextPage function in pages/home.ts updates the value of the planets, haveNextPage, loadMore, and page variables, all of which are defined outside the function.